-2. Report any mishaps as soon as possible to the Food Vendor Chair(s).
-Information required: name of the individuals involved, date and time, location, and type of mishap or injury.
+2. Report any mishaps as soon as possible to the Food Vendor Coordinator.
+Information required: name of the individuals involved, date, time, location, and type of mishap or injury.

 3. Persons having grill, open pit flames, etc., must have some means to put their fires out (see paragraph 6 above under Set Up/Tear Down*).
 A specifically marked container for ashes will be provided.
-We suggest you keep small containers for ashes at your booths, as the large container will be available only prior to opening and after closing times.
-Do not put unused charcoal in the trash containers.
-Take it with you.
+Keep small containers for ashes at your booths, as the large container will be available only prior to opening and after closing times.
+Do not put unused charcoal in the trash containers; it must be taken with you.

 4. POs must properly dispose of oil and grease.
-Grease trap receptacles will be provided and must be used by the booths with greasy waste: i.e., funnel cakes, elephant ears, and french fries.
+Grease trap receptacles will be provided and must be used by the booths with grease waste: i.e., funnel cakes, elephant ears, and french fries.
 Also use the grease traps during the cleaning of grill equipment.
-Do not pour greasy water into the sinks.
+Do not pour grease water into the sinks.
 Skim the grease off of the water first.

-5. All POs are responsible for the safety of their own volunteers and family members.
+5. All POs are responsible for the safety and aactions of their volunteers and family members.
 Children under 16 years old will not be allowed in the booth.
 All fire and driving lanes should be kept clear of children playing.
 After dark, it is hard to see children in the lanes.
-A second warning to remove children from a tent will result in forfeiture of the POCs remaining time at the Bazaar.
+A second warning to remove children from a tent will result in forfeiture of the POCs remaining time and future attendance at the Bazaar.

 6. Food Vendors are prohibited from using bathroom supplies to include soap, toilet paper, and paper towels for food vendor washing of supplies.
 Failure to follow this rule may result in a food vendor being shut down.
 Food vendors may not use the hand washing sinks for any food preparation or cleaning purposes.